Reviews You Can Rely On

 Ease of Use

-Another interesting bladder that provides a level of ease of use is the 3-in-1 cap offered by MSR Dromlite.
-The three different caps offer different levels of water flow.
+The only bladder that doesn't have a locking mechanism in the valve is the Platypus Hoser, which unfortunately resulted in our testers getting dripped on occasionally.
+However, the Hoser's flow rate is great, and its simple design makes it easy to use otherwise.
+Another interesting bladder that provides a level of ease in use is the 3-in-1 cap offered by MSR Dromlite.
+Three different caps offer different levels of water flow.
 The smallest is perfect for taking a sip of water.
 The medium-sized (where some attachments screw in) is great for sharing the water, and the large size is for filling.
-If you are looking for a simple hydration bladder (without a hose setup), this is a wonderful option.
+If you're looking for a simple hydration bladder (without a hose setup), this is a great option.
+Another unique design is found in the Cherainti Reservoir, which has a sliding on/off valve and a dust cover that protects the mouthpiece.

 Insulative Bladders